 Hannah Zeile: Me too.
 I’m anxious to see how it changes with Jack not around anymore because I know that Kate had a very turbulent relationship with Rebecca.
 I’m curious to see where things will go now.

-How did you feel wrapping season 2?
+How did you feel about wrapping season two?

 Hannah Zeile: It was weird because it went by super duper fast.
 I remember being so excited to come back for season two.
 Since I had been picked up as a series regular, I met with the writers over break.
 So I knew there was cool stuff coming, and then all of sudden we were at the wrap party all looking at each other like, “How did this happen?”